-District employees are required to report incidents of alleged student-to-student and employee-to-student discrimination, harassment or retaliation that may be based on a Protected Class, when District employees witness such incidents or when District employees receive reports or information about such incidents, whether such incidents are verbal or physical or amount to discrimination, harassment or retaliation in other forms.
+District employees are required to report incidents of alleged student-to-student and employee to student discrimination, harassment or retaliation that may be based on a Protected Class when District employees witness such incidents or when District employees reports or information, whether such incidents are verbal or physical or amount to discrimination, harassment or retaliation in other forms.
 Reports should be made to any District administrator or to:

-Mrs. Imma Canelli 30 South Road East Hartland, Ct 06027 (860) 653-7207 icanelli@hartlandschool.com
+Mrs. Imma Canelli 30 South Road East Hartland, Ct 06027 icanelli@hartlandschool.com